 In this tutorial, I will show you how to add a new UniFi AP to the Controller.
-Gladly, it's very straight-forward and easy.
-I do recommend using a UniFi Cloud Key to manage your WiFi devices.
-You don't have to run the UniFi controller software on a computer anymore, making it more convenient for you to manage your AP's.
+Gladly, it’s very straightforward and easy.
+I do recommend using an UniFi Cloud Key to manage your WiFi devices.
+You don’t have to run the UniFi controller software on a computer anymore, making it more convenient for you to manage your APs.

 Let’s get right started.